ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 secure/xmlservice.php (which you probably shouldn't be using...) applies the same security as liveimport.php

-Release 2.5.0
-Fixing lmbcheck variable name (Good catch from Chris Folin CONTRIB-4263) Remove depreciated use of make_categories_list (CONTRIB-4299) Set default language when creating new users (Thanks to Charles Fulton - CONTRIB-4054) Fixed undefined variable error.
-(CONTRIB-3940)
-Moved minimum Moodle version to 2.2.0.

-Release 2.1.9
-Fix for logging to a file.
-(Thanks to Charles Fulton - CONTRIB-3941) Improve drop for crosslisted courses when crosslist is removed.
-Rerun XLS Drop Tool.
-Fixed DB error in some crosslist cases.

-If upgrading from a version before 2.1.0, be sure to read the full change log at: https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log
+If upgrading from a version before 2.5.1, be sure to read the full change log at: https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

 GENERAL
 -------
-This enrollment plugin can digest XML from the Luminis Message Broker, allowing realtime Banner to Moodle integration, as well as full XML extractions from Banner.
+This enrollment plugin can digest XML from the Luminis Message Broker , allowing realtime Banner to Moodle integration, as well as full XML extractions from Banner.

 You can use this module with or without Luminis Message Broker.
 If you do not use Luminis Message Broker, you can instead use